-The UM Program seeks to advocate the appropriate utilization of resources, using the following program components: 24-hour nurse triage, prior authorization/precertification, second opinion, concurrent review, retrospective review, care management, chronic care management, maternity management, preventive care management and proactive discharge planning activities.
-Additional UM Program components implemented to achieve the UM Program's goals include tracking utilization of services to guard against over- and under-utilization of services, and to create interactive relationships with practitioners to promote appropriate practice standards.
+The UM Program seeks to advocate the appropriate utilization of resources, using the following program components: 24-hour nurse triage, prior authorization/precertification, second opinion, concurrent review, retrospective review, care management, chronic care management, maternity management, preventive care management and proactive discharge planning activities for both medical and behavioral health care.
+Additional UM Program components implemented to achieve the UM Program's goals include tracking utilization of services to guard against over- and under-utilization of services, and to create interactive relationships with providersactitioners to promote appropriate practice standards.
 Interactions with hospital discharge planners, and dialogue with the primary care provider (PCP) regarding long-term needs are initiated promptly and proactively.
 The PCP is responsible for assuring appropriate utilization of services along the continuum of care.